HaotianHuang/buildbot/readme.md

 ## 🐞 Bug Reporting

-Build Bot was built as a hobby project, so bugs will likely not be fixed very quickly, however, if you want to report a bug, feel free to submit it [here](https://forms.gle/5NHyiV7eHqLB2UdZA).
+Build Bot was built as a hobby project, so bugs will likely not be fixed very quickly, however, if you want to report a bug, feel free to submit it <a href="https://forms.gle/5NHyiV7eHqLB2UdZA" target="_blank">here</a>.